Skip to main content

 CS Major with emphasis on Animation

-• First, a few important things to know: Acceptance to the animation program must first be preceded by acceptance to Brigham Young University (Provo, UT).
+• PLEASE NOTE: Acceptance to the animation program must first be preceded by acceptance to Brigham Young University (Provo, UT).
 A link to the BYU Admissions Services page may be found here.

-Once you are accepted into Brigham Young University, you must follow the steps under How To Apply in order to be accepted into the Animation Program.
-If you have any questions about how to go about this process, you may contact Stephanie Miller, the Department Secretary, at (801) 422-3777 or cfacadvise@byu.edu.
-You may also stop by room D-444 of the HFAC (Harris Fine Arts Center) if you prefer to ask questions in person.
+Once accepted into Brigham Young University, you must follow the steps under How To Apply in order to be accepted into the Animation Program.
+If you have any questions about how to go about this process, you may either contact Stephanie Miller (the Design Department Secretary) or reach out to CFAC Advisement at (801) 422-3777 or cfacadvise@byu.edu.

 • For developing skills on the 3D side, some programs you might consider familiarizing yourself are Autodesk Maya, Adobe Photoshop, and perhaps Zbrush.
 All Autodesk programs may be downloaded for free as a student license on the Autodesk website.
 Photoshop, along with all other Adobe Products, may be purchased at a monthly discounted student rate via Adobe Creative Cloud.
 However, out of all the programs one can learn before entering the program, Photoshop and Maya will get you the furthest, and we recommend you stick to those at first.
 There are plenty of tutorials, forums, and videos available on the internet for pretty much anything you would want to do in either Photoshop or Maya, and physically being in the animation lab to ask other students for help will be extremely useful for you.
 If you are interested, Pluralsight is a tutorial database that has great, in-depth tutorial videos on nearly every topic you would need.
 Upon entrance to the program, you will receive a Pluralsight account for free provided by the BYU Center For Animation.